30th January 04, RNRU Ward, Homerton Hospital, Hackney, London E9 6SR

 'Chicago?'

 A pause while Emma considers.
 'Yes, why not?
 You can go to Chicago if you want.'
-You can, too, on Virgin, and stay down the road from a liquor store that 'Caters to Your Spiritual Needs.'

 'Where else?'